 Configuration of the HC-05 is done with a FTDI board.
 I bought one on Ali express for $2.48.

-Here are the HC-05 on the right and the FTDI board on the left:
+Here are the HC-05 on the bottom and the FTDI board on the top:

 This FTDI board has a switch that sets it to use 3.3V or 5V.
 Since the HC-05 is sensitive to voltages over 3.3 I used 3.3V.